-Our retreat center is nestled at the southern end of 165 acres of property surrounded by mountains in the high desert of Southern California.
+Their retreat center is nestled at the southern end of 165 acres of property surrounded by mountains in the high desert of Southern California.

 The retreat center (Shala) boasts a 1000 square foot practice space, a kitchenette, a den, a dormitory that houses 24 participants, four private guest rooms, two full bathrooms and one half bath.

-Personal Experience: We visited Liberty Arising knowing not too much about the space except for that they hold various spiritual and yoga retreats and are nestled on a large chunk of land.
+We visited Liberty Arising knowing not too much about the space except for that they hold various spiritual and yoga retreats and are nestled on a large chunk of land.
 We arrived at night having no clue what our surroundings looked like.
 We were given a tour of our sleeping space and quickly made ourselves at home with a cozy fire and thumbing through the books provided.